Take the Feedback Quiz to find out!

 Organizations in the fruit-bearing stage have grown a robust feedback practice.
 These organizations know that when it’s done well, feedback can help strengthen relationships with your constituents and foster greater, more equitable impact in your work.

 Frequently Asked Questions

 Where do my answers go?

-The results from this Quiz will direct you to relevant resources to strengthen areas needing improvement.
+The results from this Quiz will direct you to relevant resources to strengthen your feedback loop.
 Your results will not be shared publicly.
-Only you will be able to see your results and can decide if you would like to share them with the Feedback Labs community.

 How was the quiz made?